jasonr-alex/Predictive-Modeling-for-Crop-Selection/README.md

 The most important feature for predictive performance would be the pH.

 ### How to Run the Project:
-The main project is found in the crop_selection.ipynb file: `crop_selection.ipynb`
+The main project is found in the crop_selection_final.ipynb file: `crop_selection.ipynb`

 ### Dataset Source & Details:
 The dataset source was extracted from UCI or Kaggle.
 The data is found in the .csv file extension `soil_measures.csv`